-The district shall maintain coverage under any group health plan for the duration of FMLA leave the employee takes at the level and under the conditions coverage would have been provided if the employee had continued in active employment with the district.
-Additionally, if the district makes a change to its health insurance benefits or plans that apply to other employees, the employee on FMLA leave must be afforded the opportunity to access additional benefits and/or the same responsibility for changes to premiums.
-Any changes made to a group health plan which apply to other district employees, must also apply to the employee on FMLA leave.
-The district will notify the employee on FMLA leave of any opportunities to change plans or benefits.
+The District shall maintain coverage under any group health plan for the duration of FMLA leave the employee takes at the level and under the conditions coverage would have been provided if the employee had continued in active employment with the District.
+Additionally, if the District makes a change to its health insurance benefits or plans that apply to other employees, the employee on FMLA leave must be afforded the opportunity to access additional benefits and/or the same responsibility for changes to premiums.
+Any changes made to a group health plan which apply to other District employees, must also apply to the employee on FMLA leave.
+The District will notify the employee on FMLA leave of any opportunities to change plans or benefits.
 The employee remains responsible for any portion of premium payments customarily paid by the employee.
 When on unpaid FMLA leave, it is the employee's responsibility to submit his/her portion of the cost of the group health plan coverage to the district's business office on or before it would be made by payroll deduction.

-The district has the right to pay an employee's unpaid insurance premiums during the employee's unpaid FMLA leave to maintain the employee's coverage during his/her leave.
-The district also has the right to recover the employee's share of any premium payments missed by the employee for any FMLA leave period during which the district maintains health coverage for the employee by paying the his/her share.
-Such recovery shall be made by offsetting the employee's debt through payroll deductions or by other means against any monies owed the employee by the district.
+The District has the right to pay an employee's unpaid insurance premiums during the employee's unpaid FMLA leave to maintain the employee's coverage during his/her leave.
+The District may recover the employee's share of any premium payments missed by the employee for any FMLA leave period during which the District maintains health coverage for the employee by paying the his/her share.
+Such recovery shall be made by offsetting the employee's debt through payroll deductions or by other means against any monies owed the employee by the District.